JGriess/HotRestaurant/README.md

  ## Description
 [Link to Deployed App](http://52.165.238.41/)

 Enter your name, contact info and number of people in your party and we'll put you on the `reservations` list.
-If there are more than `5` people in the `reservation` list then we'll put you on the `waitlist`.
+If there are more than `5` people in the `reservations` list then we'll put you on the `waitlist`.

  ## Installation Instructions